There are three general purpose filters available in Movebank that Data Managers can use to identify and flag location records as outliers:

 Entries must use formats and units defined in the Movebank Attribute Dictionary.

 In the field on the right, enter the value to define the range.

 The following are some examples of how this filter could be used.

-Many outliers in tracking data can be removed by calculating the speed that would be required to go between consecutive locations, and excluding records that, if real, would require that the animal had been traveling at an unrealistically high speed.
-The speed filter lets you flag records that imply unrealistic speeds, with an optional buffer to account for the accuracy of your location estimates.
+Many outliers in tracking data can be removed by calculating the speed that would be required to go between consecutive locations, and excluding records that, if correct, would require that the animal had been traveling at an unrealistically high speed.
+The speed filter flags records that imply unrealistic speeds, with an optional buffer to account for the accuracy of your location estimates.
 Before running the speed filter, be sure that your deployment periods are correctly set.
 Accidentally including locations in the track that were collected before or after tags were deployed on animals could lead to unexpected results.
 The filter options look like this:

 - Enter the maximum plausible ground speed for your animals, in meters per second.
 Remember that your species may be able to travel quite quickly sometimes, for example with favourable wind or currents, and you don't want to accidentally remove these records.
 Also consider your sampling interval—an animal's maximum speed over a short time interval might be much greater than it could maintain over a longer period.
 The value you use should represent a speed (in m/s) that it could maintain over the temporal interval in your dataset.

 - Enter the maximum likely location error for your tag type, in meters.
 Even a fairly small location error could lead to records that suggest a high speed of movement.
 Also, you might accept a more or less conservative error estimate depending on the type of analysis you will be doing.

 - Choose a filter algorithm.
 All speed filter algorithms ignore records with no location, undeployed records, and records already marked as outliers (in “manually marked outlier” or “algorithm marked outlier”).
 A record is considered valid if it meets the filter settings when compared to neighboring records according to these rules: